HOME ABOUT ARTISTS EXHIBITIONS CONTACT TERMS & CONDITIONS

 work and in 1934 was elected to the Society of Painters in Tempera.
 In

-retrospective at the City of Bristol Museum and Art Gallery and at the
+There was a retrospective at the City of Bristol Museum and Art Gallery and at

 memorial show.
 There was a substantial exhibition of etchings at Wine